-Positions open in: New York, Palo Alto, San Diego, Baltimore, and Nashville
+Positions open in: Palo Alto, San Diego, and Baltimore

 Sanford Heisler Sharp is a boutique class-action litigation law firm with offices in New York, Washington, DC, San Francisco, Palo Alto, San Diego, Atlanta, Baltimore, and Nashville.
 The team is a tightly knit community of lawyers and legal assistants, all committed to using the law to help craft and enforce a more just society.
 We specialize in civil rights and general public interest cases, representing plaintiffs with gender discrimination, labor and wage violations, whistleblower, ERISA, financial fraud, consumer fraud, and many other claims.